Welcome to Bermuda!

 • Noisette.
 R. noisettiana.
 A rose known to have been growing in Bermuda in the time of Governor Lefroy.

 • Pacific Rose.
-Locally-named variant of the Cabbage Rose.
-Introduced to Bermuda in the 1800s when Captain Samuel Nelmes from Bermuda, on a voyage in the Pacific Ocean, met a French ship in distress.
+Locally-named variant of Cabbage Rose.
+Introduced in 1800s when Captain Samuel Nelmes, on a Pacific voyage, met a French ship in distress.
 After he gave water and provisions, the French ship's captain gave him a prized rose bush from his garden in Normandy.
-Nelmes brought the rose bush to Bermuda and planted it at "Grasmere, Riddell's Bay, then the home of his daughter Mrs. Joseph C. Lightbourne.
+Nelmes brought it to Bermuda and planted it at "Grasmere, Riddell's Bay, then the home of his daughter Mrs. Joseph C. Lightbourne.
 The family called it the "Pacific Rose."

 • Papa Gontier.
 A tea rose of 1883.